Strategic Proposal · v2 · For Mindlink · April 2026

 • Invoice + payment tracking

-• Business rules (pipeline is law, admin gates, no backwards)
+• Business rules (pipeline is law, admin gates, no backward movement)

 • Red flag triggers for complex projects